Carrillo9Ana/Carrillo9Ana/README.md

 ---

-### _I'm currently seeking for software developer job, but in the meantime..._
+### _Ana is currently seeking for a Software Engineer opportunity, but in the meantime..._

-- 🔭 I’m currently working on creating single page applications.
-- 🌱 I’m currently learning ... more JavaScript frameworks and libraries while also expanding my financial literacy knowledge.
-- 🤝 I’m looking to collaborate on ... anything I get the chance to from blogging to coding to trading.
-- 🤔 I’m looking for help with ...  becoming a better developer and how to get money to work for me.
-So all advice is greatly appriciated.
+- 🔭 She is working for Fedex as a package handler during the sunrise and during the sunset she works in open source community projects.
+- 🌱 She has a passion for learning (web development and how money works are two of her favorite topics).
+- 🤝 She loves nature ( from swimming in rivers to hiking).
-- 💬 Ask me about ... my time at <a href="https://lambdaschool.com/" target="_blank">Lambda School</a> or how I got here.
+- 💬 Ask her about her time at <a href="https://lambdaschool.com/" target="_blank">Lambda School</a> or the secrets of being a happy human being.
-- 📫 How to reach me ...
-[Email](acarrillo1824@gmail.com)
+- 📫 How to reach her [Email](acarrillo1824@gmail.com).
-- ⚡ Fun facts ...
-I love nature I think I'm attracted to bugs (Same with coding T.T).
-I'm a visual learner.
-I have a passion for learning (web development and how money works are two of my favorite topics)
+- ⚡ Fun facts Ana was an immigrant child during 2007.

 ## 📚 Tech Stack